 First off and the most obvious, 1300 newly minted Tax officers are hardly a replacement for the 4700 very experienced ATO officers that lost their jobs since Hockey cut their funding.
 They weren’t keeping up with the multinationals that weren’t paying tax when they had that many.
 Now they are short-changed by 4400 staff and have lost a world of experience.

 Less obvious is to what extent these new diverted profits laws are applied.
-These new laws came into effect on 1st Jan 2016 and apply where the annual turnover is more that $1Billion.
-This will certainly affect Apple and Google but many foreign interests who carry on through subsidiaries in Australia will not be affected.
+These new laws came into effect on 1st Jan 2016 and applied where the annual turnover is more than $1Billion.
+This will positively affect Apple and Google, but many foreign interests who carry on through subsidiaries in Australia will not be affected.
 The only real targets will be the top mining and technology sectors where services, research or marketing performed in Australia is booked to overseas subsidiaries.

 Unless the government changes the Law, to significantly cast, a wider net encompassing transactions made in Australia facing tax liability, not much will change.
 The falling blade of Madame la Guillotine’s blade is nothing more than another clever illusion.
 Mr Morrison’s taxing blade may apparently thrill your perverse appetite for expecting blood on the scaffolding.
 But the results will ultimately disappoint your blood lust.
 There is little hope of seeing the corporations and wealthy spill as much as one drop of their precious blood money into the dry, thirsty, cracked soil of the still economically barren landscape of Australia.